jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 Cookies are just strings, they're not JSON serialiable data, this is why people build abstractions like [`js-cookie`](https://github.com/js-cookie/js-cookie) allows you to set and parse data from the cookies.

-If you have used local or sesssion storage before, you might ask "if local storage and session storage can achieve the same storage capability as cookies, or even bigger storage capacity, then why use it?"
+If you have used local or session storage before, you might ask "if local storage and session storage can achieve the same storage capability as cookies with an even bigger storage capacity, then why use it?"

 Stormpath has written an amazing [article](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) on how cookies are much safer than local or session storage when storing sensitive user data (e.g JWT tokens).

-Cookies are also _sent to the server for every corresponding request_ you send to it, may it be an image, a css file, or a post request, the cookies are added to the request.
-This is why reason why cookies are limited to 4KB, so as not to add unnecessary overhead to _every single request you send to the server_.
+Cookies are also _sent to the server for every corresponding request_ you send to it, may it be an image, a CSS file, or a post request, the cookies are added to the request.
+This is the reason why cookies are limited to 4KB, so as not to add unnecessary overhead to _every single request you send to the server_.

 ## Local Storage